 6. Contractors don’t properly read specifications and miss important details.

 Things get busy, especially during construction seasons.
 Some bidders might procrastinate going through the bid package before it’s too late.
-If they are rushed to assemble pricing, they might not read all the details and specs that are proposed.
+If they need to rush to assemble pricing, they might not read all the details and specifications.

 One way to encourage bidders to go through the details and specs earlier in the process is to set a question deadline.
 Deadlines are motivating and will most likely push contractors to open up your bid package sooner rather than later.